 T Levels have been created with top employers, and mix classroom learning and industry experience so that you get the skills and knowledge to help you progress into your dream career.

-At The Sheffield College, we know that hands-on experience is vital not only in helping you to understand theoretical learning but also in terms of making you stand out from the crowd when it comes to applying for jobs.
+At The Sheffield College, we know that hands-on experience is vital, not only in helping you to understand theoretical learning but also in terms of making you stand out from the crowd when it comes to applying for jobs.
 That's why all of our health and social care courses have a strong focus on practical experience so that you will feel confident in your abilities when you come to start work.

 Our study programmes also have an element of work experience, so you can feel confident that you’re prepared for the working environment once you finish your studies.
 Having that experience on your CV will make you stand out to potential employers in this competitive industry.
-You’ll also benefit from the expert knowledge of industry experts and have the opportunity to take part in class study visits to supplement your learning.
+You’ll also benefit from the knowledge of industry experts and will have the opportunity to take part in class study visits to enhance your learning.

 You will be encouraged to spend time with an employer in a real-life working environment as part of your study programme.
-This could be experience of work or an industry placement, depending on what kind, of course, you are studying.
+This could be experience of work or an industry placement, depending on what kind of course you are studying.

 Health and social care can be studied at three of our campuses, each of which hosts a range of facilities.
 These include dedicated classrooms, a mock hospital ward complete with training dummies, ultrasound machines and a state-of-the-art emergency care training suite.